ArmandMichaud/Extract-text-from-DOI/README.md

 bash extract_publi_scihub.sh doi.txt
 ```

 Publications will be saved in the data_pdf folder.
-Publications will be saved in the data_pdf folder, with their name containing the DOI number of the publication, replacing the '/' with '%2F'.
+Publications will be saved in the data_pdf folder, with their name containing the DOI number of the publication, replacing the '/' with '%2F', the '<' with '%3C', the '>' with '%3E', the ':' with '%3A' and the ';' with '%3B'.
 A number of publications are not available through Sci-hub.
 The various publications that have not been found are available in the file error_extract_scihub.txt.
 You can manually add publications to be analyzed, or publications that could not be extracted with scihub, simply by adding them to the data_pdf folder.